Hurricane Floyd: Preparations

 With the storm predicted to hit near Cape Canaveral with winds of over 140 mph, all but 80 of Kennedy Space Center's 12,500-person workforce were evacuated.
 The hangars that house three space shuttles can withstand winds of only 105 mph, and a direct hit could have resulted in potentially billions of dollars in damage of space equipment.
-In the theoretical scenario, the damage would be caused by water, always a potential problem in an area only nine feet above sea level.
-If water entered the facility, it would damage the electronics as well as requiring a complete inspection of all hardware.
-When Floyd actually passed by the area, Kennedy Space Center only reported light winds with minor water intrusion.
-Damage was minor overall, and was repaired easily.
+When Floyd passed by the area, Kennedy Space Center only reported light winds with minor water intrusion.
+Overall damage was minor and was repaired easily.

 A hurricane warning was issued for the North Carolina coastline 27 hours prior to landfall.
 However, due to the size of the storm, initial forecasts predicted nearly all of the state would be affected in one form or another.
 School systems and businesses as far west as Asheville shut down for the day landfall was predicted.
 As it turned out, only the Coastal Plain sustained significant damage; much of the state west of Raleigh escaped unscathed.
 In New York City, public schools were closed on September 16, 1999, the day Floyd hit the area.
 This was a rare decision by the city, as New York City public schools close on average once every few years.
 Before Floyd, the last time New York City closed its schools was for the Blizzard of 1996.
 After Floyd, the next time its public schools would close was due to a blizzard on March 5, 2001.
 Walt Disney World also closed for the first time in its history due to the storm.

-The resort would later close during hurricanes Frances and Jeanne in 2004, Matthew in 2016, Irma in 2017, Dorian in 2019, and Ian in 2022.
+Ahead of the storm, officials in Pennsylvania hoped rainfall from Hurricane Floyd would relieve persistent drought conditions, although on September 15 a spokesperson for the Department of Environmental Protection advised that the storm's path was still uncertain.
+Then-governor Tom Ridge activated the state Emergency Operations Center in anticipation of flooding rains.
+Advisories for high winds and potential flooding were issued throughout the state, and a state of emergency was declared in eastern Pennsylvania.

 A state of emergency was declared in Delaware, Maryland, and New Jersey prompting schools statewide to be shut down on September 16.
 In Delaware, about 300 people evacuated.

 In Atlantic Canada, the Canadian Hurricane Centre issued 14 warnings related to Floyd, generating significant media interest.
 About 100 Sable Offshore Energy Project employees were evacuated to the mainland.
 In southwestern Nova Scotia, 66 schools were closed, and provincial ferry service with Bar Harbor, Maine was canceled.